-- External private registry: An external private registry is one that is not available to the public at large, and which is not hosted inside your Kubernetes installation.
-You might choose to make your registry available only on your local network, or possibly set up a Docker Registry instance that you deploy in its own container, independent from your Kubernetes cluster, or you might set up a private repository as part of a public registry service, like Docker Hub.
+- External private registry: An external private registry is not available to the public at large, and is not hosted inside your Kubernetes installation.
+You might choose to make it available only on your local network, or possibly set up a Docker Registry instance that you deploy in its own container, independent from your Kubernetes cluster, or you might set up a private repository as part of a public registry service, like Docker Hub.

 - Private internal registry: A private internal registry is a registry that you set up and host inside your Kubernetes cluster.
 This means that the registry software runs alongside other applications that you deploy in Kubernetes.

 External public registries are the simplest way to make a registry available to Kubernetes.
 You don’t need to worry about configuring secrets (which are the access information required to pull images from a private registry) or setting up the registry yourself.